rohautl/ModelioScribes/ClassScribe/README.md

 ### SCN Examples
-The following example provides a complete view of the various possibility of the "structure" notation.
+The following example provides a complete view of the various possibilities of the "structure" notation.
 Note that this example is not really realistics:
 * most of the time only a few of the possibilities will be used
 * usually the same level of notation will be used for all elements, for instance specifying only the name and the visibility and the type.

-Here is the example:
+Here is a first example:

     Employee
       salary : i [0..1]
     Student < organization.Person, university.Stakeholder
       firstName
       lastName : s
-        's: This is a "summary" note (because it startswith #s:)
+        S: This is a "summary" note (because it startswith #s:)
-        'd: Here this is a multi line description
+        D: Here this is a multi line description
          : with multiple line as expected.
 They are contactenated : together.
 So there are three lines in total.
-        'd: Now this another "description" note
+        D: Now this another "description" note
       +middleName : string [0..1]
       birthDate:d
       <PK> nationalId